 When you take out a loan from a bank or mortgage company to buy a home, you'll most likely sign many documents, including a mortgage (or deed of trust) and promissory note.
 In this paperwork, you'll promise to make the payments according to the payment schedule.

-Because buying a home involves a large sum of money, it's common for a buyer to finance the purchase with a loan (commonly called a "mortgage") rather than coming up with all of the cash upfront.
+Because buying a home involves a large sum of money, it's common for a buyer to finance the purchase with a loan (often called a "mortgage") rather than coming up with all the cash upfront.
 The main parties to the transaction are the borrower and the lender.

-A servicer manages the loan account.
+A "servicer" manages the loan account.
 In some cases, the loan owner is also the servicer.
 Other times, the loan owner sells the servicing rights to a third party.
 That company then handles the loan account; it processes monthly payments and oversees collection activities if the borrower doesn't make the payments.

 When a loan changes hands, the promissory note is endorsed (signed over) to the new owner.
 The seller documents the transfer by recording an assignment in the land records.
-The new owner is called an investor.
+The new owner is called an "investor."
 Lenders typically sell the loans they originate to other banks or investors on the secondary mortgage market.

 Most standard mortgages and deeds of trust require the lender to send a "breach" letter before starting a foreclosure.
 The letter ordinarily gives the borrower 30 days to catch up on the overdue amounts to avoid losing the property.